[Fiction] Mother Again

 And then it faded.

-Gray found her two hours later and woke her up long enough to help him find his missing computer dongle and stagger together into their unmade bed.
+Gray found her two hours later and woke her up long enough to help him find his missing computer dongle and then stagger together into their unmade bed.

-Then, on the tenth anniversary of her last show in Dido, which was in late November of that year, she did join a few ex-pat Facebook groups online for England, Italy, and the Netherlands; she still wasn’t entirely clear where her family was from, but those were the easiest groups to join when you were a little too tipsy to read closely.
-The forums turned out to be wonderful distractions during the four days the kids were at school and she was supposed to be job hunting and cleaning the house on an increasingly airless budget.
+Then, on the tenth anniversary of her last show in Dido, which was in late November of that year, she did join a few ex-pat Facebook groups online for England, Italy, and the Netherlands; she still wasn’t entirely clear where her family was from, but those were the easiest groups to join when you were a little too tipsy to read the group entry requirements closely.
+The forums turned out to be wonderful distractions during the four days the kids were at school and she was supposed to be job hunting and cleaning the house on an increasingly shrinking budget.
 She’d always hoped that becoming a singer would mean lots of international travel.
 If only she could break into that market.
 If only.

 It was a year later when people began leaving San Francisco and other coastal cities in significant numbers, leaving Ericka even further behind.